-As experienced fundraisers and philanthropic advisors, we work intentionally to bring all stakeholders together to created trust-based, long-term partnerships.
-In our core curriculum, we challenge our sector to evolve and support nonprofit professionals, movement leaders, and philanthropists of all kinds.
+As experienced fundraisers and philanthropic advisors, we work intentionally to bring all stakeholders together to create trust-based, long-term partnerships.
+In our core curriculum, The Abundance Framework, we challenge our sector to evolve and unapologetically support nonprofit professionals, movement leaders, and philanthropists of all kinds.

-Founder and Principle
+Founder and Principle (She/Her)

 Having spent time as a human rights activist in Eastern Europe and Africa, Alyssa brings over a decade of experience in international philanthropy to Wright Collective.
-With a background in community organizing and the arts, Alyssa leads the collective with skill, creativity, and passion.
+With a background in community organizing and the arts, Alyssa leads the Collective with skill, creativity, and passion.
 As an accomplished facilitator, consultant, and coach, she builds new revenue streams, shifts cultural perspectives, and inspires people to believe that change is possible no matter what.

-She has helped hundreds of both domestic and global social change organizations successfully launch major gifts programs, capital campaigns, and create sustainable funding models resulting in over $50,000,000 of resource flow.
+She has helped hundreds of both domestic and global social change organizations successfully launch major gifts programs, capital campaigns, and create sustainable funding models resulting in over $60,000,000 of resource flow.
 Everyone that has worked with Alyssa knows that she is a true partner.
-She answers late-night text messages, takes on difficult conversations with donors for clients, and makes jokes that will keep clients smiling through rejected proposals and rained-out fundraising events.
+She answers late-night text messages, takes on difficult conversations for clients, and makes jokes that will keep clients smiling through rejected proposals and rained-out fundraising events.
 Her experience and wit has also allowed her to become a sought-after speaker on philanthropy and fund development as well as a regular contributor to ForbesWomen, Global Giving, and Network for Good.
 Alyssa is a powerful Millennial voice in the social change movement.

-Kimberly is the Research Coordination Guru at Wright Collective.
+Kimberly is the Research Coordination at Wright Collective.
 After graduating with a Master's Degree in Library and Information Science in 2009, Kim’s interest in research grew deeply and took a whole different direction after meeting Alyssa.
 That turning point sparked in her the passion and desire to put her amazing research skills into contributing to social justice issues and helping organizations make a change.
 Since then, Kim has led donor research for over two dozen nonprofit clients resulting in over $1,000,000 in new funding for those organizations.
 Her tenacity to keep looking, ability to sort through large amounts of information, and her continuous support of the Wright collective team through research and information, is what makes her indispensable to our organization.
 “At Wright Collective, we continue to better ourselves as human beings.
 We’re not know-it-alls, we learn from our clients as they do from us, growing as individuals and not just through our business.”

 Kim has also supported philanthropic clients in researching prospective grantees and understanding many complex, timely issues across the globe because fundraising processes can be strongly impacted by the availability of resources, rendering the need to have someone that can find them, crucial.
 And Kimberly is a pro at doing just that.